Look Homeward, Angel: Critical reception

-Adaptations and performances
+Adaptations

 Playwright Ketti Frings adapted the novel as a play of the same name.
 The play opened on Broadway at the Ethel Barrymore Theatre November 28, 1957, and ran for a total of 564 performances, closing on April 4, 1959.
 In 1958, Frings won the Pulitzer Prize for Drama and the New York Drama Critics' Circle Award for her adaptation of Wolfe's novel.
 The production received Tony Award nominations for Best Play; Best Actor in a Play (Hugh Griffith and Anthony Perkins); Best Actress in a Play (Jo Van Fleet); Best Scenic Design (Jo Mielziner); Best Costume Design (Motley); and Best Director (George Roy Hill).

-Frings' adaptation of Look Homeward, Angel was readapted as a Broadway musical, Angel, which opened at the Minskoff Theatre in New York on May 4, 1978, and closed May 13 after five performances and poor reviews.
-Frings co-wrote the book with the show's lyricist, Peter Udell, whose lyrics were set to music by Gary Geld.
-This songwriting team had created the musicals Shenandoah and Purlie and penned the hit song "Sealed With a Kiss."
-Angel was directed by Philip Rose and choreographed by Robert Tucker.
-The production featured costumes by Pearl Somner, lighting design by John Gleason and scenery by Ming Cho Lee.
-For her performance in the show, Frances Sternhagen received a 1978 Tony Award nomination for Best Actress in a Musical.
-Additionally, Joel Higgins was nominated for a 1978 Drama Desk Award for Outstanding Featured Actor in a Musical.

-Ketti Frings's screenplay was made into a TV movie, released by NBC in February 1972.
+Frings' screenplay was made into a TV movie, released by NBC in February 1972.
 The film was directed by Paul Bogart and starred Timothy Bottoms as Eugene Gant, E.G. Marshall as W.O.
 Gant, and Geraldine Page as Eliza.
+Her adaptation was re-adapted as a Broadway musical, Angel, directed by Philip Rose and choreographed by Robert Tucker.
+Frings co-wrote the play with the show's lyricist, Peter Udell, whose lyrics were set to music by Gary Geld.
+The production opened at the Minskoff Theatre on May 4, 1978, and closed May 13 after five performances and poor reviews.
+However, for her performance, Frances Sternhagen received a Tony Award nomination for Best Actress in a Musical and, for his performance, Joel Higgins was nominated for a Drama Desk Award for Outstanding Featured Actor in a Musical.